 - We also talked about maps that are beautiful but not used and how to make them more useful.
 One suggestion is to include information that our stakeholders really need (different for different roles, a product manager might not have the same need as a developer).

-- Important to include in the journey map is if the content is assumption based or research based (use assumption based to plan research and research-based to make decisions) and the level of detail (high/detailed).
+- In the journey map, it’s important to include whether the content is assumption based or research based (use assumption based to plan research and research-based to make decisions).
+Also, it might be relevant to include the level of detail (high/detailed).
 The state is also important – describing the current or future state?
 Use an experience-centred map to understand pains and gains and a product-centred map to discuss details with developers.